 - Exercise: Do exercise at least 30 minutes 5 days a week.
 If you have been inactive, start slowly and work up to 30 minutes per day.
 If you have other health problems clear the type of exercise you prefer with your doctor.

-- Habits: Don’t smoke or use tobacco products and Don’t drink alcohol in excess.
-If you choose to drink alcohol, studies suggest not more than 1 drink per day for women.
+- Habits: Don’t smoke or use tobacco products, and Don’t drink alcohol in excess.
+If you choose to drink alcohol, studies suggest not more than one drink per day for women.